develprr/metamatic-framework/README.md

  ```

  When you want this data to be available for some component, yes, in deed React or Vue or Angular or whatever kind of JavaScript component, just bind that component
- to the Metamatic data container throuch connect function.
+ to the Metamatic data container through *connect* function.
 Here is a ReactJS example, connecting a component to a Metamatic state is actually just one line of code:

 ```js